Polish Women at the Drafting Table

 Her Working Women’s Pavilion (1928-29) was built to show the activity of feminist organisations of the time – its form and the way it was equipped brought to mind a modern villa.
 In Kobiety-Architekti, Szymon Piotr Kubiak writes:

 Two of Reiter’s buildings still stand in Kraków today: one at 26 Beliny-Prażmowskiego Street (1933-35) and the other at 16 Pawlikowskiego Street (1937-39).
-Before she was relocated to the Kraków ghetto in 1941, she worked in the studio of Kazimierz Kulczyński.
-Her tragic death in the Płaszów concentration camp (ordered by Amon Goethe, co 1943) was recalled in several memoirs of Holocaust survivors as well as in Steven Spielberg’s Schindler’s List (1993).
+Before she was forcibly sent to the Kraków ghetto in 1941, she worked in the studio of Kazimierz Kulczyński.
+Her tragic death in the Płaszów concentration camp (ordered by Amon Goethe, c.
+1943) was recalled in several memoirs of Holocaust survivors as well as in Steven Spielberg’s Schindler’s List (1993).

-Halina Skibniewska (1921-2011) was not only an architect and an urban planner but also a member of the Sejm under the communist regime and a Deputy Speaker of the Sejm (1971-85).
-After graduating from the Warsaw University of Technology, she began working at the Biuro Odbudowy Stolicy (editor’s translation: Warsaw Reconstruction Office), where she was part of the team working on the reconstruction of the National Theatre.
+Halina Skibniewska (1921-2011) was not only an architect and an urban planner but also a member of the Sejm under the communist regime, as well as a deputy speaker of the Sejm (1971-85).
+After graduating from the Warsaw University of Technology, she began working at the Biuro Odbudowy Stolicy (Warsaw Reconstruction Office), where she was part of the team working on the reconstruction of the National Theatre.
 At the same time, she was working in the studio of Romuald Gutt – one of the most prominent pre-war modernist architects.

-She is the architect behind one of the most sought-after housing developments in Warsaw: Sady Żoliborskie (Żoliborz Orchards), where she used the greenery that surrounded it, the Szwoleżerów estate, where she used brick, wood and ornaments from the ruins of historical buildings.
+She is the architect behind one of the most sought-after housing developments in Warsaw: Sady Żoliborskie or Żoliborz Orchards, where she used the greenery that surrounded it, the Szwoleżerów estate, to place ornaments from the ruins of historical buildings.
 A school in the Sadyba district (1971) is also one of her designs.
 She was also the first architect to design independent housing for the disabled.

-The Żoliborz Orchards complex from 1958–1963 or the Szwoleżerów complex from 1974–1976, built in times of normative and financial restrictions are proof that despite the difficulties of that time, one could create things with a sense of ethical responsibility for the creation itself and the recipient, that were better than what was standard at the time.
+The Żoliborz Orchards complex from 1958 to 1963 or the Szwoleżerów complex from 1974 to 1976, built in times of normative and financial restrictions are proof that despite the difficulties of that time, one could create things with a sense of ethical responsibility for the creation itself and the recipient, that were better than what was standard at the time.